 There are lots of great winter activities in Latvia, but one of the most popular adventures is Husky dog sledding nearby Riga.
-This activity is also popular for corporate clients, because this is great chance to learn how to command your own team.
+This activity is also popular for corporate clients, because this is great chance to learn how to lead your own team.

 So, if you want to try something new - why not to try Husky dog sledding in Riga?
 This is your big chance to be a part of history, maybe you will be also able to experience the special bond between a musher and his pack.